 Megève and the equestrian tradition

-Over the centuries, emotional ties have been woven between the people of Megève and their horses.
-Fairs, breeding, perpetuation of the Megève mare breed, sleds and horse-drawn carriages… In Megève, the equestrian tradition has been rooted in the village's history for centuries.
-The horse represents an asset in the local tourist animation with the essential sleds of the place of the church and the Gmajor annual events such as Jumping International or Foal Competition.
+Over the centuries, emotional bonds have been forged between the people of Megève and their horses.
+Fairs, breeding, perpetuation of the Megève mare breed, sleighs and horse-drawn carriages...
+In Megève, the equestrian tradition has been rooted in the village's history for centuries.
+The horse represents an asset in the local tourist entertainment with the unmissable sleighs in the church square and major annual events such as the Jumping International or Foal Competition.
 Horse breeding began to develop in the middle of the XNUMXth century during the War of the Austrian Succession, when Savoy was then invaded by the Spanish army.
 In the XNUMXth century, with three large annual cattle fairs, Megève became the largest breeding center for the horse breed in Haute-Savoie.

 Megève, its sledges and coachmen